Home

 Double-entry accounting is a method of keeping track of a company’s financial transactions.
 It works on the principle that every financial transaction has two equal and opposite sides — a debit and a credit.

-This system ensures that every transaction is accurately recorded and the financial statements are always balanced.
-It also helps businesses to identify errors and prevent fraud, as any changes made to one account will automatically affect the corresponding account.
+This system helps businesses record every transaction accurately and issue balanced financial statements.
+It also helps businesses identify errors and prevent fraud, as changes made to one account automatically affect the corresponding account.

 Double-entry accounting vs. single-entry accounting

 The double-entry system is distinct from single-entry bookkeeping, where you just list expenses and revenues.
-Single-entry accounting is more straightforward and works for very small businesses with only a handful of transactions to tally.
+Single-entry accounting is more straightforward and works for very small businesses with only a handful of transactions to keep track of.

 But it’s not practical for most businesses.
-While both accounting methods have advantages and disadvantages, double-entry accounting is generally considered more comprehensive, accurate, and reliable than single-entry accounting.
+While both accounting methods have advantages and disadvantages, double-entry accounting is more comprehensive, accurate, and reliable than single-entry accounting.

 How the double-entry system of accounting works

-The double-entry system of accounting works by recording every financial transaction in two accounts, with one account debited and another credited.
+The double-entry system of accounting works by recording every financial transaction in at least two accounts: a debit on one side and a credit on the other.

-The double-entry system is used for every financial transaction in a business, whether it’s a purchase, sale, payment, or cash receipt.
+Businesses use the double-entry system for every financial transaction, whether it’s a purchase, sale, payment, or cash receipt.
 This system provides a complete and accurate record of a business’s financial transactions.
-It allows for preparing financial statements, such as the balance sheet, income statement, and statement of cash flows.
+It allows the company to prepare financial statements, such as the balance sheet, income statement, and statement of cash flows.

 Here’s an example of how the double-entry system works.
 (Don’t worry — we’ll go into a deeper example later.)

-Let’s say you buy inventory for your business for $1,000.
+Let’s say you buy inventory for your business on credit for $1,000.
 To record this transaction using the double-entry system, you would:

 • Debit the inventory account by $1,000: This increases the value of the inventory on your balance sheet.